aarthi-deva/MAP-ASDNet/README.md

 ABIDE-II repository: https://fcon_1000.projects.nitrc.org/indi/abide/abide_II.html

+## Disclaimer

+MAP-ASDNet is intended for research purposes.
+The framework is not intended to replace professional clinical diagnosis or to be used as a standalone clinical diagnostic system.

 ## Repository Contents

 The repository includes the implementation used for the MAP-ASDNet experiments together with supporting reproducibility files.